trusche/httplog/README.md

   the TCP connection is not logged (since it's established by libcurl).

 * Benchmarking only covers the time between starting the HTTP request and receiving the response.
 It does *not* cover the time it takes to establish the TCP connection.

+* When using [REST Client](https://github.com/rest-client/rest-client), POST requests might be missing the requests data.
+See #54 for details.

 ### Running the specs